• Skip to primary navigation

 My Go-To Easy Recipe for Classic Vanilla Buttercream

-This Classic Vanilla Buttercream is my favorite way to top cakes and cupcakes.
+This Classic Vanilla Buttercream recipe is perfect for cake and cupcake decorating.
+This easy buttercream spreads and pipes beautifully.
 It tastes AMAZING and is easier to make than you might think.
-Best of all, it's ready in about 20 minutes.
-It's a recipe you'll crave!
+Best of all, it’s ready in about 20 minutes.
+It’s a recipe you’ll crave!

 A bowl on the counter with classic vanilla buttercream.